 So I’m not necessarily talking about more or less content, but when we talk about “simplifying” your landing pages it is simplifying and focusing your messaging around the main topic and goal of the page.

-If you’re trying to generate form submits for high ticket consulting, then everything needs to be around building trust and showing that you can solve their problem.
-That’s it.
+If you’re trying to generate form submits for high-ticket consulting, then everything needs to be around building trust and showing that you can solve their problem.
+Keep it simple and straightforward as possible.

-If you’re an ecommerce company selling keychains, you need to not be cluttering the page with ads with calls to action all over the page or even related products that might keep the person browsing too much instead of buying.
+If you’re an ecommerce company selling keychains, you need to not be cluttering the page with ads with CTAs (calls to action) all over the page.
+Have a goal in mind for that specific landing page and stick to it, strictly!

 Simplify your message and your design, and you’ll win.